TrofimovAssya/TheLatentTranscriptome/README.md

         lr: "Real(10**-4, 10**-2, 'log-uniform')"
     ```
     search the learning rate in the range (0.01, 0.0001), on a log scale.
 For more examples, please refer to [the official documentation](https://scikit-optimize.github.io/#skopt.BayesSearchCV).
-3. Launch your config file with `iia.factembseq train-skopt --config your/config/path.yml`
+3. Launch your config file with `iia.latenttranscriptome train-skopt --config your/config/path.yml`

 An config example can be found in `config/mnist_skopt.yml`